lewisamarshall/ionize/README.md

 correction.

 ###The Solution Class
-The **Solution** class is used to represent an aqueous solution containing any number of ionic species.
+The **Solution** class represents an aqueous solution containing any number of ionic species.
 A **Solution** contains a list of **Ion** objects, and a second list containing the concentrations of each species. **Solution** can also take an optional temperature parameter. **Solution** solves for pH, iteratively accounting for the ionic strength.
-The ionic strength and pH are used to calculate the properties of the **Ions**, and bulk properties of the solution such as conductivity.
+Based on ionic strength and pH, the **Ions** calculate their own properties, and the **Solution** calculates bulk properties like conductivity.

-###The ionize Database
-**ionize** also contains its own database, containing the combined entries of the Spresso and STEEP databases.
-This database can be accessed through the **load_ion**() and **search_ion**() functions.

 [peakmaster]: http://web.natur.cuni.cz/gas/ "Peakmaster"